eleyng/table-carrying-ai/README.md

 - `demos/{map_config_name}/{custom_session_name}/fluency/` : logs the fluency computed for each trajectory, stored in a .npz.
 - `demos/{map_config_name}/{custom_session_name}/figures/` : saves the RGB images for each trajectory.

 The trajectory data is collected as a .pkl, and you can run processing on it to convert to .npz, and other steps like low-pass filters to the actions, skip frames, or removing frames with stopped motion.
+If you are collecting a human-human demo dataset and wish to visualize any of the trajectories, you **must run the dataprocessing script** to use any of the visualization tools (since trajectories are required to be in .npz).
 To run the dataprocessing script, modify `configs/dataset_processing_params.yml`, then run `python scripts/process_data.py`.

 ### Downloading Dataset from [1]